abhinavguptas/Salesforce-Lookup-Rollup-Summaries/README.md

  * Rollup child sobject records part of a lookup relationship.
 Native rollup summary fields are not available on LOOKUP relationships.

 The 'USUAL' approach to handle this limitation is to either
- * Write trigger on various DML(reate, Update, Delete/Undelete) events on child sobject.
+ * Write trigger on various DML(Create, Update, Delete/Undelete) events on child sobject.
 These trigger either manually aggregated the information via Apex or used SOQL Aggregate queries for the same.
  * Write some batch/scheduled apex to perform this nightly.

 ## Problem in USUAL approach ?